vovoka/bookMap_2020/README.md

 ### TODO (unsorted ideas possible next steps and known bugs):
 * Less mess! :)
+* Add change name during initializating new account only.
+* Fix '' as ISBN (google books returns a book, but we don't need it)
 * Clasterize book instances by [location](https://geoalchemy-2.readthedocs.io/) ?
 * Add [Flask Admin](https://flask-admin.readthedocs.io/en/latest/)
 * Connect oauth2_tokens with User.tokens to not re-authorize each time with google auth server.